-(A) The Trafficking Victims Protection Act of 2000, Public Law No. 106-386, Division A, 114 Statute 1464 (2000) makes victims of severe forms of trafficking eligible for benefits and services to the same extent as an alien who is admitted to the United States (U.S.) as a refugee under Section 207 of the Immigration and Nationality Act (INA) (1997).
+The Trafficking Victims Protection Act of 2000, Pub.
+L. No. 106-386, division A, 114 Stat.
+1464 (2000) makes victims of severe forms of trafficking eligible for benefits and services to the same extent as an alien who is admitted to the United States as a refugee under section 207 of the Immigration and Nationality Act (1997).

-(B) Definition Under Section 103(8) of the Trafficking Victims Protection Act of 2000, the term "severe forms of trafficking in persons" means:
+Under section 103(8) of the Trafficking Victims Protection Act of 2000, the term "severe forms of trafficking in persons" means:

 (2) The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.